PrefectHQ/prefect/docs/getting-started/quickstart.md

 - use the Prefect UI to create and attach the schedule
 - specify the schedule in code

-It's generally best practice to keep your configuration defined within code, so let's update the script above to specify a schedule:
+Let's update the script above to specify a schedule:

 ```python
 if __name__ == "__main__":